walidza/VendingMachineRp/README.md

 ###### But you can't attribute script to your name

 # command list
-> addvendingaddvending [create new vending machine]-"TrialAdmin"
+> addvending [create new vending machine]-"TrialAdmin"

 > showvending [show all the vending machine in server]-"TrialAdmin"